Refugees in New Zealand: Double The Quota campaign

 A broad-based campaign ran in the first six months of 2016 to encourage the government to double the quota.
 While it was ultimately unsuccessful in that goal, the government did set in place an increase of the quota to 1,000 places for July 2018.
 More importantly, United Future, Labour and the Greens all took on a policy of doubling the quota.

 In the lead up to the 2017 election, Doing Our Bit continued the campaign with a nationwide speaking tour securing pledges of Members of Parliament and candidates to double the quota.
 Among those signing was then deputy leader of the opposition, Jacinda Ardern.
 When Ardern eventually became Opposition leader and then leader of the coalition government with New Zealand First, she reiterated that the refugee quota would grow to 1,500 places.
 The Green party also secured a review of the numbers admitted under family reunification for their confidence and supply support.
 In August 2018, a book by Stephens was released documenting the campaign through publisher Bridget Williams Books.

 On 19 September 2018, the Sixth Labour Government announced that New Zealand will raise the annual refugee quota from 1,000 to 1,500 in July 2020, Prime Minister Jacinda Ardern had announced.
 Labour campaigned on increasing the refugee quota to 1,500 over three years, and providing the funding to manage refugee resettlement.
+In June 2023, it was announced that the doubled quota had been reached for the first time.